 Citation in Community-Engaged Scholarship

-2018 Applications are due Monday, August 13th and Monday, December 3rd.
+2019 Applications are due Friday, January 4th and Friday August 2nd.
 See the Apply section for more details.

 The Citation in Community-Engaged Scholarship is a collaboration between the Rochester Center for Community Leadership (RCCL), the dean of the College, and Arts, Sciences and Engineering (AS&E) academic programs.
 The program supports students, faculty, and community partners who combine teaching, research, and practice to build scholarship and address pressing issues facing communities locally, regionally, nationally, and globally.